PCC election may be re-run after winner withdraws over historic conviction | ITV News

 "Party officials confirmed my belief that my offence did not disqualify me.
 I have now been advised that this is not the case, and that I am disqualified as a PCC candidate.
 I have therefore withdrawn."

-Mr Seed – who won a total of 100,003 votes – added he would be “bitterly disappointed” not to take up the post if he won the election.
+He added that he would be "bitterly disappointed" to not be taking up the position after winning 100,003 votes.

-Electoral Commission guidance says PCC candidates cannot stand for election if they have been convicted of an offence punishable with a prison sentence.
+Official Electoral Commission guidance says PCC candidates cannot stand for election if they have been convicted of an offence that is punishable with a prison sentence.

-Liberal Democrat candidate Liz Webster, who came second after securing 17% of the vote in the first round and a combined total of 27%, said: “The question that needs to be asked is when the Conservative Party knew (Mr Seed) was ineligible to stand and, if that was before Thursday (polling day), why they didn’t say anything, because voters could have made an informed decision.

 A spokesperson for the Office of the Police and Crime Commissioner (OPCC) said: "While this situation is unprecedented, there is legislation in place for this eventuality and due process will be followed.